LBHackney-IT/Data-Platform-Playbook/docs/playbook/snapshot-to-s3.md

 - The snapshot should immediately appear in the `Manual` tab in the `Manual snapshots` list
 - The snapshot is complete when it has a `Snapshot creation time`
 - Once the snapshot has been created, it will automatically trigger the export process to the Data Platform landing zone bucket
 - First it will export a copy of the db instance in parquet format to an S3 bucket in the same service account.
-Once this is complete, it will be exported from the service account bucket to the landing zone S3 bucket in the data platform account (see [snapshot to S3 page](http://playbook.hackney.gov.uk/Data-Platform-Playbook/docs/snapshot-to-s3/) for more detail on the ingestion process)
+Once this is complete, it will be exported from the service account bucket to the landing zone S3 bucket in the Data Platform account (see [snapshot to S3 page](http://playbook.hackney.gov.uk/Data-Platform-Playbook/docs/snapshot-to-s3/) for more detail on the ingestion process)
 - You can view the progress of the first export by navigating to `Exports in Amazon S3` tab.
-This will take about an hour to complete.
+This will take about an hour to complete
 - Once the export has completed, you can view it by clicking on the link in the `S3 bucket` column which will take you to the relevant directory in `dataplatform-prod-rds-export-storage` bucket where all the initial exports are stored
-- Shortly after this, the data will become available in the data platform account
+- Shortly after this, the data will become available in the Data Platform account
 - To view this, switch to the `DataPlatform-Production` account
 - Search for `S3` and select
 - Select `dataplatform-prod-landing-zone` and navigate to the relevant department folder